 This function will set the starting FIFO RAM address and size of the FIFO for a given endpoint.
 Endpoint zero does not have a dynamically configurable FIFO so this function should not be called for endpoint zero.
-The uIFIFOSize parameter should be one of the values in the USB_FIFO_SZ values.
+The ulFIFOSize parameter should be one of the values in the USB_FIFO_SZ values.
 If the endpoint is going to use double buffering it should use the values with the DB at the end of the value.
 For example, use USB_FIFO_SZ_16_DB to configure an endpoint to have a 16 byte double buffered FIFO.
-If a double buffered FIFO is used, then the actual size of the FIFO will be twice the size indicated by the uIFIFOSize parameter.
-This means that the USB_FIFO_SZ_16_DB value will use 32 bytes of the USB controller's FIFO memory.
+If a double buffered FIFO is used, then the actual size of the FIFO_SZ_16_DB value will use 32 bytes of the USB controller's FIFO memory.